nimbella/docs/docs/deployer-spec.md

 A project also has an _identity_, used in many messages and in enforcing [project ownership of namespaces](tieing-namespaces-to-projects.md).

-- For both GitHub locations and git-controlled locations, the identity of the project is given by a GithHub repository and a path within that repository (for a git-controlled location the repository is the origin remote).
+- For both GitHub locations and git-controlled locations, the identity of the project is given by a GitHub repository and a path within that repository (for a git-controlled location the repository is the origin remote).
 - For uncontrolled locations, the identity is the file system path

 Note that when the identity of a project is the same but the location differs, the contents of the project may differ, because different developers may have different local modifications to the project contents.